 On the shoulders, there are the speed and flip bumpers, which are separated in the middle by a channel and rudder volume monitor.
 There’s also a power light, which glows when the controller is active.

-Moving from left to right on the controls is a rudder/throttle stick, a power switch, One Key Landing and Auto Return mode keys.
-In the middle are forward/backward switches.
-On the right of the controller are another direction stick and the side-fly (horizontal) switches.
+Moving from left to right on the controls there are a rudder/throttle stick, a power switch, One Key Landing and the Auto Return mode keys.
+In the middle, there are the forward/ backward switches.
+On the right of the controller, there is another direction stick and the side-fly (horizontal) switches.

 Flying the Drone

 While the drone is easy to fly, your first flight will involve a bit of setup.
 The good news is that the unit tends to ship with just enough battery power to allow you to fly for a single flight.
 You’ll want to charge immediately after, as the short flight time will leave you wanting more.

 Once you have the unit out of the box, you can start the setup process.
 We set our drone up and flew it inside, as most reviews have noted that the drone’s lightweight will lead to it being carried away in windy weather.